 To understand key trends, Download Sample Report

 The market in the country is dominated by foreign players, mainly those from the United States.
 Notable companies among them include Lockheed Martin Corporation, the Boeing Company, and Raytheon Technology Company, among others.
 However, the government is trying to develop its indigenous defense manufacturing capabilities.
-The Government of Saudi Arabia is focusing on implementing policies to ensure that its publicly held defense manufacturers hold more than 50% of its defense revenue share, by 2030.
-For instance, in April 2018, Saudi Arabian Military Industries (SAMI) signed an agreement with Navantia a Spanish shipbuilding company to create a joint venture in Saudi Arabia to localize 60% of naval industries.
-According to the Navantia, this venture will be supplier and integrator of the combat systems for the future naval program contracts in Saudi Arabia.
-Later in September 2019, SAMI Navantia Naval Industries signed USD 987.34 million contract with Navantia to collaborate on Combat System Integration (CSI) on the Avante 2200 corvettes for the Royal Saudi Naval Forces.
+The Government of Saudi Arabia is focusing on implementing policies to ensure that its publicly held defense manufacturers account for more than 50% of its defense revenue share, by 2030.
+For instance, in April 2018, Saudi Arabian Military Industries (SAMI) signed an agreement with Navantia, a Spanish shipbuilding company, to create a joint venture in Saudi Arabia, mainly to localize 60% of naval industries.
+According to the Navantia, this venture will be a supplier and integrator of the combat systems for the future naval program contracts in Saudi Arabia.
+Later, in September 2019, SAMI Navantia Naval Industries signed a USD 987.34 million contract with Navantia to collaborate on Combat System Integration (CSI) on the Avante 2200 corvettes for the Royal Saudi Naval Forces.
 Such initiatives may reduce the market share of foreign companies in the country during the forecast period.

 1.1 Study Assumptions